-Artistic Director Lisa Steindler finds artists who have the germ of profound and innovative ideas and is a catalyst for honing these visions into a reality.
-By bringing together talented teams of theater professionals and insisting on a rigorous process of development, a new artistic work is born.
-The New Works that Z Space produces aren't limited to a particular genre or theme, each has its own unique adventure, but each contains the same commitment to discovery and theatrical excellence.
+By bringing together talented teams of artists and insisting on a rigorous process of development, a new artistic work is born.
+The New Works that Z Space produces aren't limited to a particular genre or theme.
+Each has its own unique adventure, but they all contain the same commitment to discovery and theatrical excellence.

 Here are some notable works of the past few years:

 Sisterhood.
 Love.
 Betrayal.
 A new rock opera by The Kilbanes.